leimao/Docker-WeChat/README.md

 ### Cannot Change Input Methods

 Other Wine based [Docker WeChat](https://hub.docker.com/r/bestwu/wechat/) does not have the issue with fcitx input methods.
 However, fcitx input methods does not work for Docker WeChat, preventing the user from entering Chinese.
+Please contribute if you know the solution to this issue.